Honeymoon Travels Pvt. Ltd.

 Honeymoon Travels Pvt.
-Ltd. is a 2007 Indian Hindi-language comedy drama film written and directed by Reema Kagti.
-It is produced by Farhan Akhtar and Ritesh Sidhwani under Excel Entertainment and marked the debut of Reema Kagti as a director.
+Ltd. is a 2007 Indian Hindi-language comedy drama film written and directed by Reema Kagti in her directorial debut.
+It is produced by Farhan Akhtar and Ritesh Sidhwani under Excel Entertainment.
 The film is made up of six different stories.

 Plot and characters

 The story is about six couples who are on their honeymoon with the Honeymoon Travels Pvt.
 Ltd. bus and their trials and tribulations during the four-day journey to Goa.
-The couples are: